suchipi/hex-engine/packages/website/docs/api-2d.md

 ##### roundUpMutate

+> Available since version: 0.0.0

 `roundUpMutate(): this`

 Mutate this Point by rounding its x and y values up to the nearest integer.

 ##### mutateInto

+> Available since version: 0.0.0

 `mutateInto(other: { x: number; y: number })`

 Mutate this Point by setting its x and y values to the values found on the provided object.

+> In versions prior to 0.0.1, this method only accepted other Point instances (though they were called Vec2 instances back then).

 ##### asDOMPoint

+> Available since version: 0.0.0

 `asDOMPoint(): DOMPoint`